The Elements of Differentiable Programming: Projected gradient descent

 where $\cC \subseteq \cW = \RR^P$ is a set of constraints.
 We say that an approximate solution $\widehat \w$ to \cref{optim:eq:constrained_pb} is \textbf{feasible} if $\widehat \w \in \cC$.
 Naturally, the design of algorithms for the constrained setting now depends, not only on information about $L$, but also on information about $\cC$.

 Similarly to $L$, different \textbf{oracles} can be considered about $\cC$.
-One of the most commonly used oracle is the \textbf{Euclidean projection} \begin{boxdef}{Euclidean projection} The Euclidean projection onto the set $\cC$ is defined by
+One of the most commonly used oracles is the \textbf{Euclidean projection} \begin{boxdef}{Euclidean projection} The Euclidean projection onto the set $\cC$ is defined by

 \end{boxdef} This projection, which is well-defined when $\cC$ is a convex set, can be used in projected gradient descent, that we briefly review below.
 Typically, the projection on a particular set $\cC$ requires a dedicated algorithm to compute it.